Shell, Kinder Morgan to jointly export LNG from the United States

-(Reuters) - Royal Dutch Shell Plc (RDSa.L) said it will tie up with Kinder Morgan Inc (KMI.N) to export liquefied natural gas (LNG) from a terminal near Savannah, Georgia.
+Jan 28 (Reuters) - Royal Dutch Shell Plc said it will tie up with Kinder Morgan Inc to export liquefied natural gas (LNG) from a terminal near Savannah, Georgia.

-El Paso Pipeline Partners LP EPB.N, a Kinder Morgan unit, and Shell will form a limited liability company to develop a natural gas liquefaction plant at Southern LNG Co LLC’s existing terminal.
+El Paso Pipeline Partners LP, a Kinder Morgan unit, and Shell will form a limited liability company to develop a natural gas liquefaction plant at Southern LNG Co LLC’s existing terminal.

 The Energy Department’s authorization is needed to export natural gas to all but a handful of countries with free trade agreements.